ktor-doc-jp/ktor-doc-jp/quickstart/zfaq.md

 > `kay-tor`

-## How do I put questions/report bugs/contact you/contribute/give feedback, etc.?
+## How do I put questions, report bugs, contact you, contribute, give feedback, etc.?
 {: #feedback }

 Depending on the content, you might consider several channels: